Function body

 In this example, the add_numbers function takes two parameters (x and y).
 Inside the function, the sum of x and y is calculated and assigned to the variable result.
 The return result statement sends the value of result back to the caller.

-• The primary use of return is to provide the result or output of a function back to the calling code.
+return Statement:return is to provide the result or output of a function back to the calling code.return is also used to exit a function prematurely if certain conditions are met.None:

-• If no value is specified after return, the function returns None by default.
+return, the function returns None by default.def divide_numbers(x, y):

 if y == 0: